lcontami/ecpy/docs/source/dev_guide/application.rst

 .. note::

-    An object introducing a new kind of build dependency should have a dep_type attribute which should be an atom.Constant and which must be saved if the object can be saved under the .ini format.
+    An object introducing a new kind of build dependency should have a dep_type attribute that should be an atom.Constant and that must be saved if the object can be saved under the .ini format.

 A |BuildDependency| needs: